SanjeevKumarPandey/ClientlessLoginWebApp/README.md

 ## Getting Started

 Simply download the package and deploy on local server.
-Feel free to fork it.
+Make sure to enable cgi for your local webserver and install Python 2.7.

 ### Prerequisites